Create A More Welcoming Environment For Your Visitors and See Your Traffic Grow

 Have you ever sat down to read content on your computer and 30 seconds into it you find your attention wandering?
 Only to scroll the page down to check how much more there is to read and immediately decide you are no longer interested?

 Now, take some time to look over your dental website, is it just filled with endless dental jargon with no visual break?
 Or if there are images, are they the unpleasant gory ones of dental procedures?
 If so, you could consider more than half of your visitors gone and your conversion rate declined.

 Visual elements can have an extraordinary effect on your website’s conversion rate.
-Although, It is important to remember that should not be adding just any image or video simply because you have read that you should.
+Although, it is important to remember that you should not be adding just any image or video simply because you have read that you should.
 Images and videos that incorporate helpful information in a vivid and engaging manner will help visitors stay on your website.
 Make sure that you not only offer quality data that meets their needs, but also visual elements that help empower your words.

 This suggestion can apply to any site, but in this post we will be focusing on dental websites.

 The Gory Dental Procedures